How to Start a Real Estate Transaction Coordinator Business

 First, let’s consider why there is such a high demand for transaction coordinators.

 Transaction coordinators keep real estate deals on track.
-They take care of the administrative aspects of each transaction—from the initial contract to closing.
+They handle the administrative aspects of each transaction, from the initial contract to closing.

 They have a broad role with duties that may vary slightly depending on state regulations.
 Typically, a professional transaction coordinator will: